Index funds vs. actively managed funds

 Active bond fund managers

-footnote*Sources: Vanguard calculations, using data from Morningstar, Inc. Based on funds' excess returns relative to their prospectus benchmark for the 15-year period ended December 31, 2018.
+footnote*Sources: Vanguard calculations, using data from Lipper, a Thomson Reuters Company.
+Based on funds' excess returns relative to their prospectus benchmark for the 15-year period ended March 31, 2019.
 Only funds with a minimum 15-year history were included in the comparison.
 Results for other periods will vary.

 ETFs—like mutual funds—are broadly diversified collections of individual stocks or bonds.